harveyl888/harvsite/content/post/2024-10-15-comparing_numerics.md

 ### dplyr::rowwise()

-The non-vectorized version works when used in conjunction with `dplyr::rowwise()`
+The non-vectorized version works when used in conjunction with `dplyr::rowwise()` as `rowwise` computes one row at a time.

 ```r
 d |>